markiantorno/voight-kampff/README.md

 #### Your job is to create a basic Android health application that does the following core tasks:

 1. Downloads the 10 most recently updated patients from the test server.
+  * Just as a note, patient objects are complicated...ignore all the fields you do not need when you pull the data from the server.
+Don't create a tonne of POJOs to cover every field when you download the patient object.
 2. Displays a list of these patients to the user, with Name.
 3. Allows the user to do the following to a patient object:
   * View the family name, gender, and birthday of each patient if they want.